You'll Get a Kick Out of Abby Wambach and Glennon Doyle's Whirlwind Love Story - E! Online

 You never know when or where true love is going to strike.

 Consider Abby Wambach and Glennon Doyle, who met at a librarian convention in 2016.
-Both had new books out to promote.
+Both had new books to promote.
 Doyle's, Love Warrior, was about all the work she and husband Craig Melton had put into saving their marriage after a series of problems (including his cheating).

-"When Abby showed up, something happened," the author and motivational speaker recalled to the Wall Street Journal earlier this year.
+"When Abby showed up, something happened," the author and motivational speaker recalled to the Wall Street Journal in early 2020.
 "I saw in her someone who never internalized the stuff I had been trying to shake off.
 She seemed so free and strong and was the kindest person in the room.
 I had always thought there was something different about me.
 With Abby, I understood.
 I didn't think to myself, 'Oh, I'm gay.'
 Instead, I just knew she was my person forever."

 Meanwhile, Wambach, a two-time Olympic gold medalist and World Cup champion with the U.S. Women's National Soccer Team, was at the convention with her memoir Forward, in which she opened up about, yes, her achievements, but also her divorce (which was so recent she first revealed it in the book) and her battle with alcohol and pill addiction.

-Needless to say, she didn't always feel like the strongest person.
+So she didn't always feel like the strongest person.
 But then into her life walked "a Christian mommy blogger."

 Wambach, the leading all-time goal scorer for the USWNT, had known very little besides winning all of her life.
-The youngest of seven kids, she started playing soccer at 4 in her hometown of Rochester, N.Y., after her mom checked out a book about the sport for her from the library.
+The youngest of seven kids, she started playing soccer at 4 in her hometown of Rochester, N.Y., after her mom checked out a book about the sport from the library for her.

-She went on to be an All-American selection in high school and college, and she led the University of Florida Gators to their first women's soccer championship as a freshman in 1998, and she remains the school's all-time goal scorer.
-In her first year as a professional she was named WUSA's Rookie of the year, and she is a six-time U.S. Soccer Athlete of the Year.
+She went on to be an All-American selection in high school and college and she led the University of Florida Gators—where she remains the school's all-time goal scorer—to their first women's soccer championship as a freshman in 1998.
+In her first year as a professional, Wambach was named WUSA's Rookie of the year, and she is a six-time U.S. Soccer Athlete of the Year.
 In 2012, after the U.S. women's team won their second straight Olympic gold medal, she was named FIFA World Player of the Year—only the fourth woman ever to be given the honor, and the first since the previous face of women's soccer, her former Washington Freedom teammate Mia Hamm, in 2002.
 (In 2003, they tied for highest scorer in the league, with 33 goals apiece.)

 Name a lofty height in soccer, Wambach has achieved it.
 Her natural talent, discipline and drive made her one of the best athletes playing in any sport.